ai-forever/music-composer/README.md

 # Music Composer
-This repository is dedicated to synthesizing symbolic music in MIDI format using the Music Transformer model.
-In the repository, you can find a demo laptop for generating on a GPU Google Colab instance, data preparation and model training code.
+This repository is dedicated to synthesizing symbolic music in MIDI format using the Music Transformer model (103M paramaters).
+In the repository, you can find a demo notebook for generating on a GPU Google Colab instance, data preparation and model training code.

 ## Table of Contents
 1. [Demo notebook] (# demo-laptop)